 Chapter 7: Did all of the companions of the Muhammad agree with Uthman’s actions?

 Again no, in particular Abdullah ibn Mas’ud objected to Uthman’s actions.
-Abdullah ibn Mas’ud was one of the great reciters of the Qur’an and Muhammad said to learn the Qur'an from him.
+Abdullah ibn Mas’ud was one of the greatest reciters of the Qur’an and Muhammad said to learn the Qur'an from him.

 Narrated Masruq: ...
 I heard the Prophet saying, "Take (learn) the Qur'an from four (men): `Abdullah bin Masud, Salim, Mu'adh and Ubai bin Ka'b."
 (Sahih al-Bukhari: vol. 6, bk.
 61, no. 521)

 He even recited the Qur’an to Muhammad.

-Narrated Abdullah bin Masud: The Prophet said to me, "Recite Quran to me."
+Narrated Abdullah bin Masud: The Prophet said to me, "Recite (the) Quran to me."
 I said to him.
 "Shall I recite (it) to you while it has been revealed to you?"
 He said, "I like to hear it from another person."
 (Sahih al-Bukhari: vol. 6, bk.
 61, no. 576)

-However, Uthman did not consult Abdullah ibn Mas’ud when he made his version of the Qur’an, and Abdullah was angry that he had not been consulted, and also angry that Uthman wanted him to hand over his collection of the Qur’an to be destroyed.
+However, Uthman did not consult Abdullah ibn Mas’ud when he made his version of the Qur’an, and Abdullah was angry about this, and also angry that Uthman wanted him to hand over his collection of the Qur’an to be destroyed.
 Abdullah maintained that his collection was just as valid, if not more so, that any other collection.
 As a result Abdullah told his students to hide their Qur’ans from Uthman.